Cherry in Perfumery: Unravelling the Scent of This Beloved Fruit

 Looking for a Lost Cherry alternative?
 Amarena Cherry captures the oriental character of Tom Ford's Lost Cherry, with a similar opening of black cherry and cherry liqueur and comparable longevity on skin.
 As a more affordable alternative, Amarena Cherry delivers the same olfactory experience without the designer price tag — making it a favourite in the fragrance community for anyone drawn to the oriental family.

-Fragrances with Lost cherry Note — Related to What is the scent of cherry?
+Fragrances with Lost cherry Note — Related to Cherry in Perfumery: Unravelling the Scent of This Beloved Fruit

 Explore our range of lost cherry-forward fragrances featured in or related to this article.